Clinton Truman Duffy: Life

 He was known to walk unarmed among the prisoners and to chat with them.
-Although he "supervised 90 executions during his tenure as warden", he opposed capital punishment.
+Although he "supervised 90 executions during his tenure as warden", he opposed capital punishment and believed that murderers were more likely to rehabilitate than other criminals.

 After he left San Quentin, he worked for the state's parole board; in addition, he wrote books and gave lectures about capital punishment.
 He died in Walnut Creek, California, at the age of 84.